-Alternatively referred to as the PAC (PCI/AGP Controller) and sometimes abbreviated as nb, the northbridge is an integrated circuit that is responsible for communications between the CPU interface, AGP, and the memory.
+Alternatively referred to as the PAC (PCI/AGP Controller) and nb, the northbridge is an integrated circuit responsible for communications between the CPU interface, AGP, and the memory.
 Unlike the Southbridge the Northbridge is directly connected to these components and acts like a "bridge" for the Southbridge chip to communicate with the CPU, RAM, and graphics controller.
 Today, the northbridge is a single-chip that is North of the PCI bus, however, early computers may have had up to three separate chips that made up the northbridge.

 Below is a graphic illustration of the ASUS P5AD2-E motherboard and some basic explanations of each of the major portions of the motherboard, including the northbridge.
 As shown in the picture below, it's common for the northbridge and southbridge to have a heat sink; in addition, the northbridge is usually slightly larger than the southbridge and is the closest to the CPU and memory.

 When the CPU needs data from RAM, a request is sent to the northbridge memory controller.
-After the request has been received, it responds with how long the processor need to wait in order to read the memory over the front side bus (FSB).
+After the request has been received, it responds with how long the processor need to wait to read the memory over the front side bus (FSB).
 Some newer motherboards have replaced the northbridge and the southbridge with IHA.

 My motherboard doesn't have a northbridge